ph1losof/ecolog.nvim/README.md

 | Kotlin   | `System.getenv()`                      | Planned        |

 > 💡 **Want support for another language?**
 > Feel free to contribute by adding a new provider!
-Check out the [Custom Providers](#-custom-providers) section.
+Or just check out the [Custom Providers](#-custom-providers) section.

 ## 🔌 Custom Providers